 Light-emitting diode lamps use much less electricity than the old conventional incandescent globes and fluorescents.

 This page was last updated by Bernard Preston on 5th June, 2021.

-Then you don't need a starter, or a ballast; they draw a lot of energy when turning the light on.
-They tend to burn out eventually too, and need to be replaced.
-The LED is much simpler.
+Why would you want to do this in any case?
+Firstly a LED-tube draws less than half the current of a conventional appliance.
+And you don't need a starter, or a ballast; they require a lot of energy when turning the device on, and tend to burn out eventually too, and must be replaced.
+The light emitting diodes are much simpler.

-Then there's no dangerous mercury vapour in the LED tube; if you accidentally break the fluorescent kind, you could serious poison yourself and the environment.
+Then there's no dangerous mercury-vapour in the LED tube; if you accidentally break the fluorescent kind, you could serious poison yourself and the environment.

 But inside the existing old flurorescent tube holder there will be a mass of wires; never fear, this is ridiculously simple.

 Changing fluorescent light fittings to LED can be done in five minutes.

 Here it is sans the starter.
 Newer fluorescent fittings do not have one.
 This is a very old, 35 years, so it is grubby but still easily switched to LED; the plastic may be fragile.